How it works

 Did you know

-Soviet jumper Viktor Saneyev, from Georgia, won three consecutive Olympic Games gold medals from 1968 to 1976.
-The only man to win more than once at the IAAF World Championships is Jonathan Edwards, who was victorious in 1995 and 2001, and Christian Taylor, who won in 2011 and 2015.
+Soviet jumper Viktor Saneyev from Georgia won three consecutive Olympic titles from 1968 to 1976.
+The only men to win more than once at the IAAF World Championships is Jonathan Edwards, who was victorious in 1995 and 2001, and Christian Taylor, who won in 2011 and 2015.

-The best ever women's competition came at the 2008 Olympic Games when Cameroon's Francoise Mbango defended her title from four years before with 15.39m, the second best distance ever, and six women went over 15 metres.
+The best ever women's competition came at the 2008 Olympic Games when Cameroon's Francoise Mbango successfully defended her title from four years before with 15.39m, the second best distance ever, and six women jumped beyond 15 metres.

-The Briton with the wonderfully poised technique set the current World record of 18.29m when winning the first of his two world titles in 1995, the second came in 2001.
-He also took the 2000 Olympic Games gold medal and won at the 1998 European Championships and 2002 Commonwealth Games.
+The Briton with the wonderfully poised technique set the current world record of 18.29m when winning the first of his two world titles in 1995; the second came in 2001.
+He also took the 2000 Olympic gold medal and won at the 1998 European Championships and 2002 Commonwealth Games.

-The Russian, who regularity sports brightly coloured hair styles, was the IAAF World Championships winner in 2001 and 2003.
-She also won at the 2004 World Indoor Championships when she bounded out to three World indoor records during the course of the competition.
-She produced a summer of stunning consistency in 2005, when she was the sole winner of the IAAF’s $1m Golden League Jackpot.
-Lebedeva also won the Long Jump at the 2004 Olympic Games and 2007 IAAF World Championships.
+The Russian, who regularity sports brightly coloured hair styles, was the world champion in 2001 and 2003.
+She also won at the 2004 World Indoor Championships when she bounded out to three world indoor records during the course of the competition.
+She produced a summer of stunning consistency in 2005 when she was the sole winner of the IAAF’s $1m Golden League Jackpot.
+Lebedeva also won the long jump at the 2004 Olympic Games and 2007 IAAF World Championships.